 If you notice any of these symptoms, see your doctor right away:

-- Lump in breast or underarm
+- A lump near or in the breast or underarm

 - Skin irritation or changes

 - A nipple that has become sunken (inverted)

 Breast Cancer Diagnosis at Rush

 If you suspect you may have breast cancer, Rush can help you get a mammogram quickly.

 - Rush Breast Imaging Services are available at multiple locations across the Rush System: in Chicago (South Loop, Lakeview and our downtown campus), Oak Park, Oak Brook and Aurora/Fox Valley.